AnonymFlow

 Performance and real impact

-On degraded networks (cellular while mobile, saturated public Wi-Fi hotspot), DoH can paradoxically perform better than UDP DNS — UDP packets are sometimes lost without aggressive retry on saturated networks, while HTTPS benefits from native TCP retry.
-Saturated T-Mobile 5G measurements at peak hours: UDP DNS median 110 ms vs DoH Cloudflare 65 ms (TCP retry compensates for packet loss).
+On degraded networks (cellular while mobile, saturated public Wi-Fi hotspot), DoH can even behave better than UDP DNS in some cases - UDP packets are sometimes lost without an aggressive retransmission mechanism on saturated networks, while DoH benefits from native TCP retry that compensates for packet loss.
+The exact impact depends on the network, the resolver, and the nearest point of presence.

 Known pitfalls in 2026